eclipsesource/tabris-js-docs/docs/3.0/layout.md

 ### Property "baseline"

 Defines the vertical position of the widget relative to another widget's text baseline.
-Accepted values:

-- *widget*: a reference to another widget to baseline-align

-The widget may be referenced with a variable, a [selector string](selector.md), or with `"prev()"` and `"next()"`.
+The value must be [a reference to a sibling widget](./types.md#SiblingReferenceValue), for example via `'prev()'` or `'#id'`.
+(For more example see left/right/top/bottom properties above.)

-At the moment, this property is only supported for widgets that contain text, i.e. both the actual and the referenced widget must be one of `TextView`, `TextInput`, or `Button`.
+This property is only supported for widgets that contain text, i.e. both the actual and the referenced widget must be one of `TextView`, `TextInput`, or `Button`.

-For multiline texts, the platforms differ: Android aligns on the first line, iOS on the last line.
+> :warning: For multiline texts, the platforms differ: Android aligns on the first line, iOS on the last line.

 This property cannot be used in combination with either of `top`, `bottom`, and `centerY`.